kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 <a name="modernizr-yepnope"></a>
 ### Modernizr &amp; yepnope
+*(Author's note: I may have written the code but Revlon owns it, so I can't just drop the it in files on a public GitHub repo.
+I'm going to be as descriptive about the code as I can...[tweet me any questions you may have](http://twitter.com/kaidez "kaidez on Twitter").*

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.
 Each product image reacts to a jQuery-powered `mouseevent` on desktops and a `click` on handhelds.

+The image reaction is, if any image is moused over on while in desktop view, a window scrolls over it displaying some product info.
+The same reaction happens on handhelds, but on a mouseclick instead of a mouseover.

-As I was applying this functionality to a group of elements instead of just one, it made sense to treat the group as a JavaScript array, iterate over the each array element and apply the jQuery code to each.
+As I was applying this functionality to a group of elements instead of just one, it made sense to build the functionality using a JavaScript array instead of building it for each image one-by-one.
+The functionality would iterate over the each array element and apply the jQuery code mouseevent code to each element.

-I wanted to do this using ECMAScript's `forEach` method, which isn't supported in legacy Internet Explorer.
-So to use it, I needed to feature-detect for `forEach` and if the site loaded into a browser that didn't support it, a polyfill would load in code that forced it to be supported.
+I also wanted to use ECMAScript's `forEach` method for the array iteration, which isn't supported in legacy Internet Explorer.
+That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that forced it to be supported.

 This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its internal Yepnope functionality.
-And it's a pretty straight-forward process...
+And it's a pretty straight-forward process when keeping a few things in mind...

+  * Note that [MDN provides a great piece of polyfill code<sup>1</sup>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill "Get the 'forEach' polyfill code at Mozilla Developer Network")...I copied it into a file called `forEachPolyfill.js`.
-  * Modernizr features detects for many, many things out of the box, but not everything.
+  * Remember that that a full Modernizr build features detects for many things by default, but not everything.
+  * Remeber that you can also [create a custom Modernizr build](http://modernizr.com/download/ "Create a custom Modernizr build") with only the features-detects you want, and can also create your own custom features-detects with Modernizr's sorely under-used `addTest()` method.
-  * Modernizr has a sorely under-used `addTest()` method that lets you create your own feature detects.
-It also has [a well-stocked list of pre-written feature-detects in its GitHub repo](https://github.com/Modernizr/Modernizr/tree/master/feature-detects "See some Modernizr pre-written feature detects")
+  * Note that Modernizr provides a well-stocked list of [pre-written feature-detects in its GitHub repo](https://github.com/Modernizr/Modernizr/tree/master/feature-detects "See some Modernizr pre-written feature detects").

+<small><em><sup>1</sup> the polyfill code has been updated since I first used it, but all works well for both versions.</em></small>

-  * I applied [the ECMAScript 5.1 feature detects](https://github.com/Modernizr/Modernizr/tree/master/feature-detects "See Modernizer's ES5 feature-detect polyfill") to the Pro Brands code.
+I applied a custom feature-detect based [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill"), and placed it in a fill called `forEachTest.js`.

+If the site loads in a browser that doesn't supprt `forEach`, a polyfill loads.

-The end-result code looked liked this:
+The code that runs the mouseevents looks like this:

 {% prism javascript %}
-// The test
 /*
  * Make Modernizr test for 'Array.prototype.forEach' so it can work
  * cross-browser when building out the single product modules.
 When